-- 1. Students are responsible for finding a stable childbearing or child rearing family willing to allow the student to make two home visits for the purpose of conducting a family assessment Parts A and B. The assessments must be completed over two visits.
-Failure to comply with this requirement may constitute incompletion of the course.
+- 1. Students are responsible for finding a stable childbearing or child rearing family willing to allow the student to make one home visit for the purpose of conducting a family assessment.
+The goal is to interview the whole family.
+In the event that all family members are unable to participate, the student should make every effort to interview a minimum of two family members old enough to actively participate in the interview process.

 - 2. Students may not select families who are:

 - a. personal friends

 - b. family members

 - c. solicited from the clinical setting.